Latest posts by Swetha Parasuraman (see all)

 In 2003, the U.S. Department of Justice (which enforces the ADA) released an online guide for state and local governments https://bit.ly/3KI0ANW.
 The Department recommends agencies develop an action plan to improve web accessibility.

 Local governments must hasten to implement accessibility into their websites to ensure equal access to citizens of all abilities.
 According to a survey by the National Institute of health, one in five Americans, about 53 million people have a disability of some kind.
-Ensuring equal access to information is the primary responsibility of those at the seat of power.
+Ensuring equal access to information is the primary responsibility of those in the seat of power.